mrdandelion6/Learn-to-Code/topics/parallel-programming/notes.md

 this is actually something you need to be careful about. firstly, note that all arguments need to be "passed by reference" (i.e, pointers) and should be cast to `void *`.

-now we ask the question, "given that created threads have a non-deterministic startup, how can we safeyl pass data to them?".
+now we ask the question, "given that created threads have a non-deterministic startup, how can we safely pass data to them?".

 the answer is: **MAKE SURE ALL DATA PASSED CANNOT BE CHANGED BY OTHER THREADS**. any data that you pass in should be not changeable by other threads.